Skip to main content Skip to footer

 • tiredness

 Most side effects are short lived and may go away shortly after you finish radiation therapy.
-Some side effects may last for some time after you finish radiation therapy and some may be permanent.
+Some side effects may last for some time after you finish radiation therapy, and some may be permanent.

-Once your radiation therapy ends, you will have regular have follow-up appointments, so that your doctor can check your recovery and monitor any side effects that you may have.
+Once your radiation therapy ends, you will have regular follow-up appointments, so that your doctor can check your recovery and monitor any side effects that you may have.

 Chemotherapy for Skin Cancer

-Chemotherapy for non-melanoma Skin Cancers is rarely used but is usually given into a vein through a needle with a cannula (tube) attached.
+Chemotherapy for non-melanoma skin cancers is rarely used but is usually given into a vein through a needle with a cannula (tube) attached.
 Chemotherapy works by attacking rapidly dividing cells, such as cancer.

 Questions to Ask

-• Exactly what type of Skin Cancer do I have?
+• Exactly what type of skin cancer do I have?
 Where is it located?

 • Why did I get this cancer?

 • What stage is the cancer?
+What are the chances of cure with treatment?

 • What are my treatment options?
 Which treatment do you recommend for me and why?